sinse100/smart_contract_blockchain_top_tier_conference_paper/README.md

 + [Bitcoin] The Bitcoin Lightning Network: Scalable Off-Chain Instant Payments (2016, -)

 ## Blockchain/Smart Contract Security/Privacy
++ [Consensus Security] Majority is not enough: Bitcoin mining is vulnerable (2014, Financial Cryptography and Data Security)
 + [Blockchain Privacy] A fistful of Bitcoins:  characterizing payments among men with no names (2013, conference on Internet measurement conference)

 ## DeFi (Decentralized Finance)